-1.22 Tribunal means a collective reference to the arbitrators present at the oral round, where an arbitrator is an adjudicator of an oral round.
+1.19 "Tribunal" means a collective reference to the arbitrators present at the Oral Round, where an arbitrator is an adjudicator of an Oral Round.

-2. INTERPRETATION
+2. Interpretation

-The administrators will have exclusive authority to interpret the Rules in instances of interpretational conflict.
-Such interpretation will be guided by interests of fairness of equality.
+2. The administrators will have exclusive authority to interpret the Rules in instances of interpretational conflict.
+Such interpretation will be performed according to appropriate procedure and be guided by interests of fairness and equity.
 The interpretation placed upon these Rules by the administrators shall be conclusive and the decision of the administrators regarding the application of these Rules shall be final.